BaamPark/SimilarVideoFramesRemoval/README.md

 # Similar Image Removal in Video Frames

 This Python script removes similar images in video frames.
-The script works by comparing image hashes and deleting the images that fall below a specified threshold.
+The script works by comparing image hashes and deleting the images that fall below a specified threshold.This project aims to address similarity issue that may cause overfitting of the image classification deep learning model.

 ## Usage
 ```sh